bednar/platform/query/docs/SPEC.md

 1. It defines the entrypoint of a Flux program
 2. It cannot be imported
-3. All composite query operations defined in the _main_ package are coerced into producing side effects
+3. All query specifications produced after evaluating the _main_ package are coerced into producing side effects

 #### Import statement